infinum/rails-handbook/Databases/SQL/Indexes.md

 ## Partial Index

-In some situations, where we would query only part of the table, it makes sense to index only specific partition of the table.
+In some situations, where we would query only part of the table, it makes sense to index only a specific partition of the table.
 For example, we don't want to index posts that are deleted (`deleted_at IS NOT NULL`).
 So, we will create a partial index:

 ```sql